 : The area of triangle is the same as that of Poincare disk.
 This time, the shape of locus is oppositely curved like .

-When we line the two disk models, We can easily guess that the character of plane in hyperbolic geometry is quite contrary to that of elliptic geometry.
+We can easily guess that the character of plane in hyperbolic geometry is quite contrary to that of elliptic geometry.

 But we can not judge what kind of curve the locus is only by seeing .